openfun/jitsi-meet-torture-rocket/README.md

     --build
 ```

 Scale selenium nodes as needed for the test.
+The number of selenium nodes must be equal or greater than number of participants.

 To see logs of the test,